kbrown3687524/amia/README.md

 This project was developed in a virtual environment on the command line and managed using conda for the respective packages and is recommended for installation purposes.

 ### AMIA Download
-The current release an be downloaded as follows:
+The current release can be downloaded as follows:
 ```
 git clone https://github.com/kbrown3687524/amia
 ```